What are Dental Implants?

 What should I consider when getting Dental Implants?

-Keep in mind that deciding on which alternative to choose relies on several factors.
-These factors compose of:
+Keep in mind that deciding on which depends on several factors:

 - Location of missing tooth or teeth